Animation industry in India: Pre-Independence

 Often referred to as the father of Indian cinema, Phalke dabbled in animation as well.
 His 1912 short The Growth of a Pea Plant introduced the concept of time-lapse photography, with one frame shot per day.
 In 1915 he produced the animated short Agkadyanchi Mouj (Matchsticks' Fun).
 He had probably been inspired by Émile Cohl’s matchstick film.
 This was followed by Laxmicha Galicha (animated coins), and Vichitra Shilpa (inanimate animation).
 Phalke was forced into making shorter works such as cartoons and documentaries since the war in Europe had slowed imports, including film.
 Unfortunately, animated works such as Agkadyanchi Mouj and Vichitra Shilpa have not survived the ravages of time.
 However, Phalke’s craftsmanship can still be seen in the title sequence of his last silent film, Setu Bandhan, made in 1932.

 In 1934, the first Indian animated film with a soundtrack, On a Moonlit Night, was released.
 The film is often credited to composer and orchestra leader R.C.
 Boral, but this attribution may be erroneous.

 The Pea Brothers, directed by Gunamoy Banerjee and produced by New Theatres Limited, was released in Calcutta on 23 June 1934, making it the first Indian animated work to be released in theatres.
 The film was between 3 and 4 minutes long and used drawn black and white images.
 The plot consists of a pea-pod that opens up to release 5 peas, and from these peas emerge five small toy-like figures that play with one another.
 The film was basically an experimental attempt and hence lacked a proper storyline.
 It resembled the tradition of Disney and other foreign animators, whose films were released quite often in Calcutta.

 Pune-based Prabhat Film Company's Jambu Kaka was released in Bombay on 15 November 1934.
 The short features a jackal and was animated by Raghunath K. Kelkar.
 Around the same time, K.S.
 Gupte and G.K.
 Gokhle were teaching themselves animation by watching American cartoons.
 Their first experiment in animation was called Shikaar ("The Hunt").

 Other shorts from the period include Bakam Bhatt by Kolapur Cinetoons, Lafanga Langoor (1935) by Mohan Bhavani, Superman's Myth (1939) by G.K.
 Ghokhle, and Akash Pataal (1939) by Mandar Malik.

 The shortage of raw film stock due to the Second World War may have caused filmmakers to choose animation as a medium.

 Modern day

-From the early 2000s, many Indian cartoon channels started producing their own animated shows instead of completely being dependent on American and Japanese animated shows.
+From the early 2000s into the 2010s, many Indian cartoon channels started producing their own animated shows instead of completely being dependent on American and Japanese animated shows.

 For example, the Indian-produced series Chhota Bheem is not only famous in India but is also aired in Sri Lanka and Pakistan.